 - Shipping details and policies

 Having product details and shipping FAQs readily available on your site can streamline the buying process for your clients.
 Painting a clear product picture for your customers can also save both parties a lot of trouble in the long run.
+You can also hire dedicated software development team in order to make your website more effective.

 Having packaging on-hand isn’t just for ease of product dispatching, it’s also a great way to compute shipping costs ahead of time.
 Product weight and packaging dimensions are factors that couriers consider when computing shipping costs.